 Factored form of the quadratic function

-🏆Practice representation as a product
+🏆Practice product representation

 Factored form of the quadratic function